Extreme close-up of a vintage bass guitar neck, warm tungsten glow on worn wood and metal strings, deep obsidian background, 35mm film grain.

 Emmy-Winning Rhythm

-Brett Jolly has "perfect pitch" which means he can hear a song for the first time and actually play it "without having to rehearse anything."
+Brett Jolly has something called "perfect pitch."
+This means he can hear a song for the first time and actually play it "without having to rehearse anything."
 He can even pick up tunes "on the spot."
-On this page you will see Brett Jolly performing in videos with big name celebrities.
+On this page you will see Brett Jolly performing in videos with famous big name celebrities.

 Below is a video where Brett Jolly was performing in Atlantic City and was joined onstage by singer Rick Springfield (hit song "Jessie's Girl").
 Brett Jolly is playing bass guitar and is right behind Rick wearing a bright blue short sleeved t shirt